martinadh/ExpliCa/README.md

 ### Socially challenging items

-Among the causal sentence pairs in ExpliCa, 50 are labeled as 'socially challenging' under the 'additinal_dimension' column.
+Among the causal sentence pairs in ExpliCa, 50 are labeled as 'socially challenging' under the 'additional_dimension' column.
 This annotation indicates that the item content touches on sensitive or potentially offensive topics such as religion, abortion, immigration, gender identity, drug abuse, and bribery.
 *Some items may be offensive to certain groups.*
 The themes contained in these items were added to evaluate whether bias-mitigation strategies in LLMs would impact PCD performance.
 We plan to explore such aspects more in-depth in future works.